rgross-utexas/ncssm_lectures/README.md

 `python ./reinforce.py`

-This also produces Tensorboard metrics, so start up Tensorboard a terminal that has the Conda environment activated:
+This also produces Tensorboard metrics, so start up Tensorboard in a terminal that has the Conda environment activated:

 `tensorboard --logdir=output/tb`

 Now, go to `http://localhost:6006/` in your browser to watch the metrics!

+Additionally `reinforce.py` reads it's configuration from `settings.yaml`.
+This settings file contains named environments and hyperparameters, so that you can control what runs and how without changing any code.

 ## Useful Links